Terms and Conditions—Simplified Acquisitions (Other Than Commercial Products and Commercial Services)

 Responsibilities

-- Contracting Officers: Must ensure the correct clauses are incorporated, determine applicability, and enforce compliance.
+- Contracting Officers: Must ensure the correct clauses are included and enforced, and manage inspection, acceptance, and termination processes.

-- Agencies: Oversee compliance, provide clause texts upon request, and manage contract administration, including inspection and termination actions.
+- Agencies: Oversee compliance, provide clause text upon request, and enforce statutory and regulatory requirements.

 Practical Implications